 A well-conditioned body is less susceptible to injuries and performs better on the field.

-• Endurance Training: Incorporate cardio exercises to build stamina, allowing players to sustain high levels of performance throughout the game.
+- Endurance Training: Incorporate cardio exercises to build stamina, allowing players to sustain high-performance levels throughout the game.

 18. Promote Fair Play and Respect

-Fostering a culture of fair play and respect minimizes aggressive behavior and reduces the likelihood of injuries.
+Fostering fair play and respect culture minimizes aggressive behavior and reduces the likelihood of injuries.

-• Respect Referees and Opponents: Promote sportsmanship by respecting referees’ decisions and treating opponents with courtesy, reducing conflicts and physical altercations.
+- Respect Referees and Opponents: Promote sportsmanship by respecting referees’ decisions and treating opponents courteously, reducing conflicts and physical altercations.

 19. Monitor Weather Conditions